numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 We propose to remove all value-based logic and add special handling for Python scalars to preserve some convenient behaviors.
 Python scalars will be considered "weakly" typed.
-When a NumPy array/scalar is combined with a Python integer, it will be converted to the NumPy dtype, such that::
+When a NumPy array/scalar is combined with a Python scalar, it will be converted to the NumPy dtype, such that::

     np.array([1, 2, 3], dtype=np.uint8) + 1  # returns a uint8 array